 This may sound a bit odd, but career counselling shows us that when we fail at an interview, it’s usually because we mistakenly believe we can pluck our most shining examples of past brilliance out of the air.
 This is rarely the case in a stressful environment such as an interview, so start now by going through your resume carefully.

 What did you actually do in each role?
 What made you successful?
 List your achievements and think of how your skill benefited your peers and employer at the time.
 The practice will make your answers that much smoother.

 Practice, Practice, Practice

-As children, we were always told it was unrealistic to be the best at something on the first attempt, but with practice, we would likely get much better.
+As children, we were always told it was unrealistic to be the best at something on the first attempt, but we would likely get much better with practice.
 Why should being ‘good’ at interviews be any different?
-As such, interview practice should form a central part of your personal development plan.
+As such, interview practice should be central to your personal development plan.

 How do you sound?
 Do your answers explain your thoughts and achievements clearly?
 Does your answer adequately explain your level of skill in the required competency?
 Keep practising and rephrasing your answers until you get them to spot on.

 Preparing for interviews is hard work, but the good news is, that once you get your dream job, you will not have to attend interviews for some time to come!
 By following these basic steps, your interview can be a breeze.
 It'll allow you to be confident and impress your employer, so you have that chance to start your dream career.

 All that’s left to say is Good luck and happy job hunting!